All evacuations lifted for Southern California wildfire

 “I’d say we’re cautiously optimistic,” Kaufmann said, citing calmer winds overall and rising humidity levels.

-Firefighters have contained 50% of the blaze, which has burned nearly 15 square miles (39 sq. kilometers) of dry brush and timber.
+Firefighters have contained 50% of the blaze, which has burned nearly 15 square miles of dry brush and timber.
 Three buildings were destroyed.

 More than 11,000 people evacuated after the flames spread Oct.
 31 during dry winds that fanned fires across the state this fall.